Comfy-Org/comfyui-datadog-monitor/README.md

 - **Memory Profiling**: Heap allocation tracking and memory growth detection
 - **CPU Profiling**: Function-level CPU usage and hot path identification
 - **Distributed Tracing**: Automatic trace correlation across all operations
-- **Zero Configuration**: Works automatically when installed - no workflow changes needed
+- **Zero Configuration**: Works automatically when installed - no nodes to add
+- **Background Only**: No UI nodes, runs entirely in the background

 ## What Gets Traced